-Less commonplace, but highly distinctive, examples of funerary art or strill.
+Less commonplace, but highly distinctive, examples of funerary art or and strail at and work to the course

 The rural setting and these six crosses, the only objects remaining from the old Mt.
 Carmel settlement in Pierce County, North Dakota, are evocative of the State's early period of German-Russian immigration.
 (Timothy J. Kloberdanz, 1988)